 Do you really understand what ADHD is and how it affects your child?
 Often times you get the report back from the neuro-psych exam and it is filled with facts about what is wrong.
 You already knew that, that is why you had the testing done in the first place.
 What you really need to know is how to best help your child and your family be successful and happy.

 Your child’s self-esteem and confidence are the two most important factors in their success.
 If they are hearing what they are doing wrong more than what they are doing right, it will impact them in ways we can’t even predict.
 I read somewhere that it takes 7 positives to outweigh the effect of 1 negative.
-Take a listen to what is being said at your house, is it positive or negative?
+Listen to what is being said at your house, is it positive or negative?

 Would you like your child to develop the skills to become more independent in doing their homework?
 How about more independence in getting out the door to school in the morning?
 Those two things are usually the first signs that ADHD is interfering with their life.
 Here at the Center, we focus on a child’s strengths and work with them to help them develop strategies to compensate for those still developing executive function skills and now it is time to help you, help them.